 Section 1—Program Meetings: The Society will conduct regularly scheduled meetings and special activities as approved by the Board.

 VII.
 Elections, Nominations, Terms

-Section 1––Term of Office: Elections for president, vice-president-membership, and secretary shall be held in even-numbered years.
-Elections for vice-president-programs and treasurer shall be held in odd-numbered years.
+Section 1—Term of Office: Elections for president, vice-president of membership, and secretary shall be held in even-numbered years.
+Elections for vice-president of programs and treasurer shall be held in odd-numbered years.
 Terms of elected officers shall begin on the first day of January following the election and shall be for two (2) years.

-Section 4––Nominating Committee: The nominating committee shall be appointed by the Board to meet the election cycle and shall be dissolved after certifying the election.
-This committee shall consist of an appointed chair and four (4) additional members.
+Section 4—Nominating Committee: The nominating committee shall be appointed by the Board to meet the election cycle and shall be dissolved after certifying the election.
+This committee shall consist of an appointed chair and from two (2) to four (4) additional members.
 Election voting shall be closed on 1 November every year.